Linguistic landscape

-Linguistic landscape is the "visibility and salience of languages on public and commercial signs in a given territory or region".
-Linguistic landscape has been described as being "somewhere at the junction of sociolinguistics, sociology, social psychology, geography, and media studies".
+The linguistic landscape refers to the "visibility and salience of languages on public and commercial signs in a given territory or region".
+Linguistic landscape research has been described as being "somewhere at the junction of sociolinguistics, sociology, social psychology, geography, and media studies".

 It is a concept which originated in sociolinguistics and language policy as scholars studied how languages are visually displayed and hierarchised in multilingual societies, from large metropolitan centers to Amazonia.
 For example, linguistic landscape scholars have described how and why some public signs in Jerusalem are presented in Hebrew, English, and Arabic, or a combination thereof.
+It also looks at how communication in public space plays a crucial role in the organisation of society.

 Development of the field of study

 Studies of the linguistic landscape have been published from research done around the world.
 The field of study is relatively recent; "the linguistic landscapes paradigm has evolved rapidly and while it has a number of key names associated with it, it currently has no clear orthodoxy or theoretical core".
 A special issue of the International Journal of Multilingualism (3.1 in 2006) was devoted to the subject.
 Also, the journal World Englishes published a themed issue of five papers as a "Symposium on World Englishes and Linguistic Landscapes: Five Perspectives" (2012, vol. 31.1).
 Similarly, an entire issue of the International Journal of the Sociology of Language (228 in 2014) was devoted to the subject, including looking at signs that show influences from one language on another language.
 In 2015 an academic journal devoted to this topic was launched, titled Linguistic Landscape: An International Journal, from John Benjamins.
 There is also a series of academic conferences on the study of linguistic landscape.
 A comprehensive, searchable Linguistic Landscape Bibliography is available.
 A 2016 special issue of Manusya (number 22, 2016) begins with a history and summary of the field.

 Because "the methodologies employed in the collection and categorisation of written signs is still controversial", basic research questions are still being discussed, such as: "do small, hand-made signs count as much as large, commercially made signs?".
-The original technical scope of "linguistic landscape" involved plural languages, and almost all writers use it in that sense, but the scholar Papen has applied the term to the way public writing is used in a monolingual way in a German city and Heyd has applied the term to the ways that English is written, and people's reactions to these ways.
+The original technical scope of "linguistic landscape" involved plural languages, and almost all writers use it in that sense.
+Some scholars, however, use the term for public manifestations of writing in monolingual settings, e.g. in a German city, or for controversies over spelling in the public sphere amid people's reactions, e.g. for English-language settings.